Paul-Orlando/Paul-Orlando/README.md

 - Tool descriptions written as policies, not labels
 - Temperature tuned to the use case — not left at default
 - Failure modes addressed — iteration caps, moderation, fallbacks
-- Production considerations documented — memory, security, deployment
+- Production considerations documented — memory, security, deployment, cost controls

 ---